Compositionally Safe Construction of Autonomous Driving Systems: Introduction

 \textbf{Locality of context:} ADS operate in complex environments taking on a wide variety of configurations, each of which can affect the behavior of the system.
 Therefore, ADS safety is strongly dependent on the context in which vehicles operate.
 The traffic infrastructure can be seen as the composition of a finite number of patterns comprising different types of roads and junctions with their signaling equipment.
 We can therefore imagine that a vehicle's safety policy is the composition of elementary policies, each of which is used to drive safely according to the corresponding basic road patterns.

-\textbf{Locality of knowledge:} A vehicle’s driving policy is based only on local knowledge of the ADS state due to limited visibility.
+\textbf{Locality of knowledge:} A vehicle’s driving policy is based only on local knowledge of the SADS state due to limited visibility.
 It must therefore drive safely, taking into account the obstacles closest to it, delimited by a visibility zone.
-In this way, the collective behavior of vehicles in an ADS can be understood and analyzed as the composition of smaller sets of vehicles grouped according to proximity and visibility criteria.
+In this way, the collective behavior of vehicles in a SADS can be understood and analyzed as the composition of smaller sets of vehicles grouped according to proximity and visibility criteria.

-\textbf{Rights-based responsibility:} ADS are a special kind of distributed systems where each agent is responsible for managing a space in its planned route defined by traffic rules.
-Hence, there is no interaction between the vehicles.
-Traffic rules guarantee that if each vehicle drives safely in the free space determined dynamically by its rights, then the whole system is safe.
-This principle of rights-based responsibility\cite{abs-1708-06374,abs-2206-03418} greatly simplifies the validation problem as the interaction between vehicles is unidirectional (flow-oriented).
-It is enough to show that each vehicle drives safely in its own free space.
+\textbf{Rights-based responsibility:} ADS are agents in a distributed system where each agent is responsible for managing a space within its planned route, defined by traffic rules.
+The rules ensure that if each vehicle drives safely in the free space dynamically determined by its rights, the whole system is safe.
+This principle of rights-based responsibility \cite{abs-1708-06374,abs-2206-03418} greatly simplifies the validation problem, since all that needs to be demonstrated is that each vehicle drives safely in its own free space.

-We show that the above decomposition principles reduce the general problem to the design of a vehicle autopilot capable of driving responsibly in a limited number of contexts and configurations involving a relatively small number of other vehicles and objects.
+We show that the above decomposition principles reduce the general problem to the construction of a vehicle autopilot capable of driving responsibly in a limited number of contexts and configurations involving a relatively small number of other vehicles and objects.

-We call \emph{vista} the input of an autopilot generated by its perception function after analysis and interpretation of the information provided by the sensors.
-Thus, a vista defines the state of the environment of a vehicle as well as the applicable traffic rules.
+We call \emph{driving configuration} the input of an autopilot generated by its perception function after analysis and interpretation of the information provided by the sensors.
+Thus, a driving configuration defines the state of the environment of a vehicle as well as the applicable traffic rules.
 The state of the environment includes the positions and kinematic attributes of other vehicles, as well as information on signaling equipment and its status.
-A vista also delimits an area where the vehicle has to act responsibly assuming that the mobile agents in this area behave in accordance with traffic regulations.
-A vehicle's vista depends on the visibility determined by various factors in its environment, including topology and physical obstacles, as well as weather and light conditions.
-A simple analysis shows that, as a vehicle moves, its autopilot reacts to inputs that are changes in the state of its environment, characterized by three different types of vistas.
+A driving configuration also delimits an area where the vehicle has to act responsibly assuming that the mobile agents in this area behave in accordance with traffic regulations.
+A vehicle's driving configuration depends on the visibility determined by various factors in its environment, including topology and physical obstacles, as well as weather and light conditions.
+A simple analysis shows that, as a vehicle moves, its autopilot reacts to inputs that are changes in the state of its environment, characterized by three different types of driving configurations: